gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Remove-AIPScannerRepository.md

 # Remove-AIPScannerRepository

 ## SYNOPSIS
-Removes a data repository from a list of scanned repositories.
+Removes a data repository for the Azure Information Protection scanner.

 ## SYNTAX